Resident Parking Permits

 - £37.50 discount for the second low emission application (if both vehicles qualify for the low emission discount); or

 - If only 1 vehicle meets the low emission criteria a discount of £12.50 will be applied to the cost of the permit for the low emission vehicle, regardless of whether it is the first or second permit issued.

 Full electric vehicles (not hybrids) will be entitled to a free permit.
 Please supply page 2 of the V5 document only, which provides us with the required information.

-- Council Tax statement for the current financial year; or
+- A Council Tax statement for the current financial year; or

-- Tenancy Agreement containing the address of the property, names of all the tenants and the start/end date of the tenancy.
+- A Tenancy Agreement containing the address of the property, names of all the tenants and the start/end date of the tenancy.
 If we can’t see the dates of the tenancy we cannot confirm the applicant is living there currently, so cannot approve the application at that point.

 - Utility bill dated within the last 3 months.